RolandStuder/jeizinen-meteor/index.md

 ## Data

-It has an underlying Data layer, that allow to use realistic data.
+It has an underlying Data layer, that allows use of realistic data.
 There are two basic concepts:

 * Collections are basically Datasets you can iterate over
 * Session Variables hold key value pairs